 Vermont summers are very giving, in my opinion.
 We are given warmth, and the joy the sun carries on its Light; we are given gorgeous flowers, their messages borne on fragrantly wafting breezes to delighted olfactory receptors; we are given the exhilaration of the aforementioned vistas and views, those hills and valleys, mountains and waterways, wrapped in summer's mantle of emerald and tour

 Yet I can't deny the cooler nights, the approach of school starting up again, and September, and reddening leaves.
 I won't even try.
 50 years of Vermont's changing seasons has prepared me.
 Prepared me to be grateful and receive and acknowledge all the blessings of all the seasons; prepared me to detach, let go and release them as they come and go; prepared me to be flexible and adaptable and to accept what is; prepared me to have Faith, know that while each season is different, it will come around again.
+There are still a few more days to really sink into summer's magic and revel in her beauty and blessings.
+Join me, won't you?

 No comments: